-FY 2023 is the second year that reflects recommendations from the Utility Plan and includes \$88.1 million of recommended capital investments, more than double the \$41.9 million approved in the FY 2022 Adopted Budget).
-The proposed capital spending program, which is detailed in the Capital Project Overview section, includes large investments at both the Lander Street (\$20.3 million) and West Boise (\$35.8 million) water renewal facilities, in addition to design funding for the city's proposed Recycled Water Facility (\$10.8 million).
+FY 2023 is the second year that reflects the Utility Plan and includes \$88.1 million of capital investments, more than double the \$41.9 million approved in the FY 2022 Adopted Budget.
+The FY 2023 capital spending program, which is detailed in the Capital Project Overview section, includes large investments at both the Lander Street (\$20.3 million) and West Boise (\$35.8 million) water renewal facilities, in addition to design funding for the city's Recycled Water Facility (\$10.8 million).